Bassem-Shaker/AltenCodeChallenge/README.md

 - Use any free tier on any cloud platform

 ## Enhancement
+- Using an API Gateway in Microservices Architecture
 - Use Automapper to map model to ViewModel
 - Handle unexpected errors